Out of Step (EP): Background, recording and reissues

 After a temporary break-up in 1982, Minor Threat entered Inner Ear Studios in January 1983 to record Out of Step.
 The album was produced and engineered by Don Zientara.
 The lyrics on Out of Step deal mainly with friendships and problems associated with them, unlike their previous recordings which were an outlet for MacKaye's message.
 The album artwork was drawn by Cynthia Connolly.

 In May–June 1983, Southern Studios founder John Loder traveled from England to New York where Minor Threat would play a show, and there he offered the band to release Out of Step in the UK.
 The band knew that he was working with Crass which led them to accept the offer, starting a long-standing relationship between Dischord Records and Southern Studios.

 The first vinyl pressing of the album (with plain black cover) appears on the Complete Discography compilation.
 After the second pressing, the band remixed the album and this version remained in print on vinyl until the 2000s.
 The latter is distinguishable by a colored stripe with suggested retail price across the front, and "Dischord 10 UK" and "Utopia" in the dead wax.
 The biggest differences between the original mix and the remixed version are in the songs "Out of Step" and the initially untitled "Cashing In".

 In the mid-2000s, the album was remastered on vinyl by Chicago Mastering Service, with no stripe.

 Reception

 Critical reception

 Out of Step was met with positive reviews and ratings.
 Ned Raggett of AllMusic awards it four-and-a-half out of five stars and states: "Building on the promise and fire of the band's earlier singles, Out of Step instantly became iconic for American hardcore, not to mention for the D.C. scene, for years to come, as well as any number of bands who conflated personal and social politics."

 Legacy

-Out of Step has received a number of accolades and is cited as a landmark album of the hardcore punk genre.
+Out of Step has received a number of accolades and is cited as a landmark of the hardcore punk genre.
 It is mentioned in the book 1001 Albums You Must Hear Before You Die.